 River Trent 'The Weir Field' (Beeston Weir, Clifton side)

 Well what can we say............loads of big barbel, carp, chub, bream and even salmon caught throughout the season.
 Please Note: The Hydro Power Station compound is private property and is not included in your TVA membership.

 Aerial shot of the Weir showing the beach

-Catching carp from the River Firstly, with many of the carp being nomadic, locating them is critical.
+Catching carp from the River Firstly, with many of the carp being nomadic, location is critical.
 Some say sitting it out after pre-baiting is best while others just bait up while fishing.
-Generally, river carp aren't fussy eaters so a a pop up, balanced or bottom bait, particle or boillie will all work in the right conditions and location.
-Use strong sharp hooks, abrasion resistant hook link, minimum of 12-15lb mainline and a lead proportional to the flow.
+Generally, river carp aren't fussy eaters so a pop up, balanced or bottom bait, particle or boillie will all work in the right conditions and location.
+Use strong sharp hooks, abrasion resistant hook link, minimum of 15lb mainline and a lead proportional to the flow.
 Secondly, be patient and you never know what might turn up!